ritonun/ytpu/README.md

 # YT-PU

-Wrapper around yt-dlp to download audio from a public youtube playlist
+Wrapper around yt-dlp to download audio from a public YouTube playlist

 ## Install
 ### Dependencies